anirbanghosh631/Data-Analysis-Dashboard/README.md

 - Automated KPI calculations in Power BI to reduce manual reporting time

 ## Dashboard Description
-Dasboard <a href = "https://github.com/anirbanghosh631/Data-Analysis-Dashboard/blob/main/Screenshot%20(331).png">Dashboard Summary</a>
+<a href = "https://github.com/anirbanghosh631/Data-Analysis-Dashboard/blob/main/Screenshot%20(331).png">Dashboard Summary</a>

 ## Conclusion
 The analysis identified key patterns in attendance behavior, enabling data-driven decisions for workforce planning.
 Insights from the dashboard can lead to a potential 15% improvement in planning efficiency, while automation of KPI tracking reduced reporting time by 80%.